CreativeDevelopments/CDCommands/README.md

 });
 ```

 The above code snippet should respond with first the message `This is the first test value under "TEST_COMMAND"` then the message `This is the second test value under "TEST_COMMAND"`.
-The first string acts as the language that you want to look into in your message.json file, which you can find more information for under [Language Support](#language-support), the second string is the first key that you are getting values by, then depending on if the value recieved by the first key is an object or a string, the second key will either be the next property you want to get or an empty string respectively, as shown in the last two examples.
+The first string acts as the language that you want to look into in your message.json file, which you can find more information for under [Language Support](#language-support), the second string is the first key that you are getting values by, then depending on if the value received by the first key is an object or a string, the second key will either be the next property you want to get or an empty string respectively, as shown in the last two examples.
 The last value can either be an object or an array of objects, which will act as your replacers.
 More information on replacers can be found under [Replacers](#replacers).

 ## Embeds